 If you have a well-stocked library of books that transport you to another world, you’ll always have an absorbing, intellectually stimulating experience to look forward to.
 You can swap books with friends, pick up used copies for less than a dollar, and browse online reviews to find potential new favorites in the genres you like the most.

-TIP: Here is a recommendation for the next book about the Law Of Attraction that you should definitely have a look at: Origins.
+TIP: Here is a recommendation for the next book about the Law Of Attraction that you should definitely have a look at the ‘Clearing Negativity From Your Life' ebook.

 In addition, remember that you might be able to join (or create) a local book club that further capitalizes on this fun source of anticipation.
 If you’re not a fan of reading, you can do much the same thing with movies, accumulating a great supply to dig into whenever you have the inclination.